 - Best Places to Visit in Upstate New York + Hidden Gems

-Cayuga Lake is one of the most popular Finger Lakes winery region to consider.
+Cayuga Lake is one of the most popular Finger Lakes winery regions to consider.
 This lake is the longest of all of the Finger Lakes at almost thirty-nine miles long.
 And at the southern tip of Cayuga Lake is one of our favorite and best towns in New York to visit: Ithaca!
 Home to Cornell University and Ithaca College.
 This progressive town is a cultural epicenter and a great place to consider when planning your Finger Lakes getaway.
 It’s also home to some of the best waterfalls in the USA.

 In addition to the college town vibes, Cayuga Lake offers the incredible Cayuga Lake Wine Trail which you can follow around the lake, mostly on the western banks.
 They say this is the United State’s first wine trial which has set the standard for all others since.
 You can check out these amazing Cayuga Lake wine tours, if you want to sit back and enjoy the experience!